tejas-2232/python-All-in-One/README.md

 * Linked list has a memory location of next block for traversing purpose and that block has memory location of next block and so on.<br>
 * The blocks in linked list should be connected and if any link is missing then traversing becomes difficult.
  </p>
+ There isn't a built-in data structure in Python that looks like a linked list.
+Thankfully, it's easy to make classes that represent data structures in Python!

  Single unit linked list examaple